-The DEAL-Springer Nature contract, signed on January 8, 2020 by Springer Nature and MPDL Services GmbH will be published end of January here on this website.
+The DEAL-Springer Nature contract, signed on January 8, 2020 by Springer Nature and MPDL Services GmbH, was published at:

 Participating institutions are billed an individual participation fee by MPDL Services GmbH that is based on their former subscription spend with the publisher.
 However, the aim is that the costs should ultimately also be determined at the level of each individual institution on the basis of the volume of publications.
 To ease this transition, an innovative consortium cost model is being implemented for the DEAL agreements.
 MPDL Services GmbH has been tasked to act as the central contractual partner for the publisher and, consequently, participating institutions are billed for all contractual services by MPDL Services GmbH, including article fees for publications in the publishers’ gold open access journals.
 Contract-specific conditions are communicated to the participating institutions in the sign up process.

 The verification process is carried out with the help of open access dashboards or approval systems provided by the publishers; these are online platforms through which the participating institutions can view and confirm the publications assigned to them.

 When signing up for the DEAL agreements, institutions receive individual accounts for these platforms where they can check and verify the eligibility of the publications that have been assigned to their accounts.